corcorana/restingIAF/iaf_manu.md

 where $f’’(x)$ is the derivative of the first derivative $f’(x)$ at frequency bin $x’$.
 In other words, the second derivative is simply the rate of change of the first derivative of some function $f(x)$.
 Second derivatives are useful for evaluating whether the curvature of a function is concave up (i.e. convex) or concave down at any given value of $x$.
 The transition of a curve’s direction between concave up and concave down is characterised by an inflection point, which registers a second derivative value of zero.

 We suggest that the inflection points $i_1$ and $i_2$ on either side of $\text{max } f(x)$ offer a convenient objective standard for evaluating the relative quality of channel peaks.
-The basic idea here is to quantify the area under the peak in such a way that distinguishes stronger (i.e. containing a greater proportion of spectral power) and less variable (i.e. spanning fewer frequency bins) peaks from shallower, broader, or otherwise noisier peaks.
+The basic idea here is to quantify the area under the peak in such a way that distinguishes stronger (i.e. containing a greater proportion of spectral power) and less variable (i.e. spanning fewer frequency bins) peaks from shallower, broader, or otherwise noisier components.
 Given a set of spectral data from a variety of electrode channels, those PSDs which give rise to higher quality peaks (as operationalised above) are weighted more heavily than their less prominent counterparts, and thus contribute relatively more information to the calculation of the cross-channel PAF estimate.
 Note that this procedure has no bearing on CoG estimation (since the CoG may be derived from spectra in which no clear evidence of a single alpha peak was detected, and thus for which no inflection point data are available).

 We claim $i_1$ and $i_2$ constitute a valuable marker of peak width across a variety of spectral conditions.
 In cases where the shape of the alpha peak is sharp and narrow, $i_1$ and $i_2$ are expected to be located towards the tails of the individual alpha band, and indeed could be construed as somewhat analogous to a conservative approximation of $f_1$ and $f_2$, respectively.
-However, in cases where secondary peaks are apparent, $i_1$ and $i_2$ will ensure that the peak evaluation procedure is constrained to that region underneath the primary peak.
+However, in cases where secondary peaks are apparent, $i_1$ and $i_2$ will ensure that the peak evaluation procedure is constrained to the region underneath the primary peak.
-This latter scenario helps to highlight the advantage of an approach reliant upon inflection points as opposed to common alternative measures of spectral width, such as the base width or full width at half maximum (FWHM).
+This latter scenario helps to highlight the advantage of an approach that relies upon inflection points as opposed to common alternative measures of spectral width, such as the base width or full width at half maximum (FWHM).
 These latter techniques are ill-equipped to distinguish the bounds of a primary peak amidst a broader spectral region comprising multiple component structures.
 Such measures may therefore be prone to rendering excessively liberal estimates of peak area.